-Pyrite surface treatment: It is difficult to explain why previous studies have not observed adsorption of Sr to a cleaned and unoxidized pyrite surface, yet we have observed measurable sorption of Ra to pyrite.
-Aside from the previously referenced Sr sorption modeling work, we could not find any other study that specifically examined Ra or other group II cation sorption to unoxidized pyrite surfaces.
-However, many have used a variety of experimental and spectroscopic techniques to study redox active metal ions sorption to the pyrite surface, which often includes redox reactions between the metal ion and pyrite surface groups.10–16 The results of these studies imply that redox active metal ions in solutions with Ra may alter the pyrite surface, consequentially blocking or enhancing Ra sorption.
-A notable anaerobic (O2 < 0.1 ppm) study of As3+ sorption to an oxidized synthetic pyrite surface found similarities in As3+ sorption to another study of “unoxidized” pyrite held anaerobic (O2 < 1 ppm) atmosphere.17 This suggests that pyrite typically considered unoxidized (including the pyrite surface used here) have some differences in surface chemistry compared to a “pristine” synthetic pyrite surface.
-These differences in pyrite treatment and cleaning during experiments could be the driver for differences in surface sites that result in this unexpected Ra sorption.
-Two different natural pyrites were used between the experiment here and for studying Sr sorption, thus it is also possible there are also structural differences relating to lattice substitutions of impurities or other inclusions into the pyrite.10 Only spectroscopic investigation of Ra sorption to pyrite surface, however, can elucidate the large differences between Sr and Ra sorption as well as enable the development of an SCM that accurately predicts Ra speciation in the presence of an unoxidized pyrite surface.
-Indeed the reactivity of the pyrite surface suggests that care must be taken to determine which surface conditions best match those found in the environment.

 Surface Complexation Modeling:

 Figure S1: SCM results omitted from the main text.
 Lines indicate model fit and points experimental data.
 Left: SCM of Ra sorption to Na Montmorillonite, using a 2 site reaction formulation and an exchange reaction.
 Right: SCM of Ra to anaerobic pyrite.

-In this work, we report fitting of SCM using established reaction formulations informed by spectroscopic or ab initio modeling, which should be more accurate descriptions of solute sorption to a surface (Figure 2, Figure S1).18,19 There are, however, SCM formulations that are simpler, yet still provide some value; these models pose only the existence of the reaction, making no assumptions about the specific surface complexes that form, which allows for easy comparison of the relative importance of the different minerals for radium retention.20–22 These models also may provide utility in larger scale groundwater modeling efforts, as these simpler formulations are easier to add to larger scale modeling packages that incorporate a variety of biogeochemical and flow processes.
+In this work, we report fitting of SCM using established reaction formulations informed by spectroscopic or ab initio modeling, which should be more accurate descriptions of solute sorption to a surface (Figure 2, Figure S1).18,19 There are, however, SCM formulations that are pose only the existence of the probable reaction, making no assumptions about the specific surface complexes that form, which allows for easy comparison of the relative importance of the different minerals for radium retention.20–22 These models also may provide utility in larger scale groundwater modeling efforts, as these simpler formulations are easier to add to larger scale modeling packages that incorporate a variety of biogeochemical and flow processes.